 (Article and photo by Jacob Williams in conjunction with Towns-Union Master Gardener Association and the UGA Extension Office)

-If you have questions about when plants are ripe contact your County Extension Office or email me at Jacob.Williams@uga.edu.
+If you have any questions about fire ants and fire ant control, contact your County Extension Office or send me an email at [email protected]

 If you’re enjoying the Sunday Edition, then consider becoming a contributor with your own articles.
 If you have an article that needs highlighting send it to [email protected] to become a part of our growing community of feature news.